StevenBlack/vocab/vocabulary.md

 ### iatrogenic
-Making something worse in an effort to make it better; induced unintentionally by a physician or surgeon or by medical treatment or diagnostic procedures
+Making something worse in an effort to make it better.

 ### ichthyoid